| Home > MO > Spencer

 in the photo farther down this page.

-Like most of these projects, it's obviously been a lot of work but it's
+most of these projects, it's obviously been a lot of work but it's coming

-coming along nicely.
-This 2013 photo shows the space occupied by the
+along nicely.
+This 2013 photo shows the space occupied by the cafe according

-cafe according to a sign on the window at the time.
-The cafe and Barber
+to a sign on the window at the time.
+The cafe and Barber Shop were both

 This

-2012 photo of the front of the Barber Shop features a flat two dimensional
+photo of the front of the Barber Shop featured a flat two dimensional

-barber pole sign and shows the stucco finish on the wall.
+barber pole sign and shows the stucco finish on the front.

-The 1928 barber shop, as seen in this 2013 photo, occupies the part
+1928 barber shop, as seen in this 2013 photo, occupies the part of the

-of the building that is the second from the west.
-Out front the main
+building that is the second from the west.
+Out front the main entrance

-entrance door to the barbershop is flanked by two windows and stuccoed
+door to the barbershop is flanked by two windows and stuccoed walls.

-On the west end of the complex is the Spencer Store.
-It was built in
+the west end of the complex is the Spencer Store.
+It was built in 1926

 was built in red bricks, with a rectangular plan and a flat roof.
 It